DataDog/integrations-core/postgres/README.md

 **Learn more about log collection [on the log documentation](https://docs.datadoghq.com/logs)**
 ### Validation

-[Run the Agent's `info` subcommand](https://docs.datadoghq.com/agent/faq/agent-status-and-information/) and look for `postgres` under the Checks section:
+[Run the Agent's `status` subcommand](https://docs.datadoghq.com/agent/faq/agent-status-and-information/) and look for `postgres` under the Checks section:

 ```
 Checks